sam-ntha-who/sam-ntha-who/README.md

 - 👋 Hi, I’m @sam-ntha-who
-- 🌱 I’m currently learning java via Grand Circus Bootcamp
+- 🌱 I’m almost finished with the Java Afterhours Bootcamp at Grand Circus